 The SRTS Subcommittee met on Friday, September 24, 2021.
 Items discussed included the future Road Safety Audit, developing a baseline crossing guard inventory, and general updates.
 The proposed Road Safety Audit (RSA) will be the first of its kind in North Carolina; and will serve as the pilot project that will be used throughout the state in future years.
-The candidate school for the RSA was awarded to Vandora Springs Elementary School in Garner, North Carolina.
+The candid ate school for the RSA was awarded to Vandora Springs Elementary School in Garner, North Carolina.
 Staff from CAMPO, NCDOT, Wake County Health and Human Services, Wake County Public Schools, and the Town of Garner participated in the Safe Transportation for Every Pedestrian "Train the Trainer" workshop on Wednesday, September 29, 2021 in preparation for the RSA.
-The latest SRTS Subcommittee meeting was held on Friday, March 18, 2022; in which the Vandora Springs Elementary was discussed.
-The next SRTS Subcommittee meeting will be held on Friday, June 17, 2022.
+The latest SRTS Subcommittee meeting was held on Friday, June 27, 2022; in which future road safety audits and bicycle/pedestrian data collection were discussed.
+The next SRTS Subcommittee meeting will be held on Friday, September 16, 2022.
 (Staff Contact: Kenneth Withrow)